Juno Dawson: This Book Is Gay (2014)

 This Book Is Gay, illustrated by Spike Gerrell, was first published in the UK in September 2014 and in the US in June 2015.
 The book is a "manual to all areas of life as an LGBT person" and "is meant to serve as a guidebook for young people discovering their sexual identity and how to navigate those uncomfortable waters."

 This Book is Gay has faced controversy since its publication.
 In November 2014, residents of Wasilla, Alaska, petitioned to remove it from a public library, with a number of residents objecting to its profanity and sexually explicit content.
 Dawson responded by saying the event highlighted how "there is still such small-mindedness and hatred left to contend with."
 In 2022, it was listed among 52 books banned by the Alpine School District following the implementation of Utah law H.B.
 374, "Sensitive Materials In Schools".
 It tied for the tenth-most banned and challenged books in the United States that year, according to the American Library Association's Office for Intellectual Freedom.

 The Gender Games (2017)

 In 2017, Dawson published The Gender Games, her first book aimed at adults, discussing themes of gender as well as her own life experiences.
 Television rights to the book were acquired in 2018 by SunnyMarch, the production company founded by Benedict Cumberbatch.

 The Good Doctor (2018)

 In early 2018, it was announced Dawson would write The Good Doctor, one of the first Doctor Who novels to feature the Thirteenth Doctor as played by Jodie Whittaker.
 The novel was released in October 2018.

 Awards

 In 2014, Dawson won the Queen of Teen award, a biennial prize (discontinued in 2016) for young adult fiction writers.

 Her novel Meat Market won the 2020 YA Book Prize.

 Dawson's novel Her Majesty's Royal Coven won the 2022 Books Are My Bag Readers' Award for Fiction.

+Dawson's book What’s the T? won the 2022 Educational Writers’ Award.